mjharris95/perceived-experts/README.md

 journal_links is a list of academic sources from OpenAlex <https://openalex.org/> combined with the list of pre-prints via ASAPBio <https://asapbio.org/preprint-servers>

+left-bias-sources.csv and right-bias-sources.csv are sources rated as having a left or right partisan bias respectively by Media Bias/Fact Check, compiled by drusermikecrowe on Github <https://github.com/drmikecrowe/mbfcext/blob/main/docs/sources-all.json>

 ### network

 Folder of sources pertaining to network structure and community detection.

-test-n10s2.gexf is the graph file of the coengagement network, which is an output of the Docker container
+coeng-n2s10.gexf is the graph file of the main text coengagement network, which is an output of the Docker container

+coeng-n5s5.gexf and coeng-n10s2 are the graph files of the alternative coengagement network used in supplementary analysis, and are the outputs of the Docker container

-users-n10s2.csv is an edgelist for the coengagement network, additional output of the Docker container
+users-n2s10.csv is an edgelist for the main text coengagement network, additional output of the Docker container

 forinfomap is the edgelist for the coengagement network without any additional information; supplied to <https://www.mapequation.org/infomap/> for hierarchical community detection

 infomap-output gives the results of hierarchical community detection from <https://www.mapequation.org/infomap/>

+infomap-output_n5s5 and infomap-output_n10s2 give the results of hierarchical community detection for the alternative coengagement networks used in supplementary analyses

 louvain_df.csv gives the communities detected using the Louvain algorithm (implemented in Gephi)

 submod_prop is Table 4 (formatted for Latex) that examines subcommunities and compares community detection using Louvain versus Infomap

 ### user-lab

+coeng-sens-user-labels.csv is the list of labeled user profiles for users not included in the main text analysis who were included in the alternative coengagement networks for the sensitivity analysis

 users_to_label.csv is the list of user profiles in the coengagement network (output of grab-user-info.R)